Belle Vernon, Pennsylvania

 Belle Vernon is a borough in Fayette County, Pennsylvania, United States.
 It is situated along the Monongahela River, abutting two other counties, Westmoreland to the north and Washington across the river.
 As of the 2020 census, Belle Vernon had a population of 1,025.

 "Bellevernon", as it was originally spelled, was laid out in 1813 by Noah Speers in northwestern Fayette County.
-French for "beautiful green", this was the name chosen by both Noah Speers for his little community on the Monongahela River and later by his son Louis, who founded a town with nearly the same name just up the hill (North Belle Vernon, Pennsylvania).
+French for "beautiful green", this was the name chosen by both Noah Speers for his little community on the Monongahela River and later by his son Louis, who founded a town with nearly the same name just up the hill (North Belle Vernon).
 Directly across the river lies the borough of Speers, anchoring the far side of the landmark I-70 bridge as the east bridge abutments lie in adjacent Rostraver Township.

 Geography

-Belle Vernon is located at 40°7′37″N 79°52′6″W (40.126936, -79.868285), nestled in the northwestern corner of Fayette County, with abutting borders on Washington County, to the west across the river, and Westmoreland County to the north.
+Belle Vernon is located at 40°7′37″N 79°52′6″W (40.126936, −79.868285), nestled in the northwestern corner of Fayette County, with abutting borders on Washington County, to the west across the river, and Westmoreland County to the north.

 According to the United States Census Bureau, the borough has a total area of 0.81 km2, of which 0.65 km2 is land and 0.17 km2, or 20.29%, is water.